flyfirstmars/spring-ai-workshop/docs/technical-reference.md

-# VoyagerMate Technical Reference
+# Technical Reference

-This document consolidates technical implementation details, exception handling strategies, and advanced features for the VoyagerMate Spring AI workshop project.
+This document consolidates technical implementation details, exception handling strategies, and advanced features for the "AI Native Product Development using SpringAI" workshop.
+VoyagerMate—the travel concierge example—provides the concrete code references.

 ## Table of Contents